Sir Ian McKellen to star in touring panto production of Mother Goose

 The pantomime tells the story of Mother Goose and her husband Vic, who run an animal sanctuary and live a wholesome life inside an abandoned Debenhams department store, but the sudden arrival of a goose causes upheaval.

-The three stars came together to launch the show at the Londoner Hotel in Leicester Square on Monday, where Sir Ian climbed out of a giant golden egg before posing for photos with his co-stars.
+The three stars came together to launch the show at the Londoner Hotel in Leicester Square on Monday, where McKellen climbed out of a giant golden egg before posing for photos with his co-stars.

 Speaking at the launch, he told the PA news agency: “It is a serious story told comically.
 It is about good and bad, and of course good always triumphs in a pantomime.